AntoinePerraudat92/HiGHSJavaWrapper/README.md

 `gcc` must be installed.
 Other compilers could be used.
 In this case, `generate_jni_classes` should be updated accordingly.

-### Build the JNI classes and shared libraries
+### Build the JNI classes

-To build the JNI classes required by the wrapper, `generate_jni_classes` should be used:
+To build the JNI classes required by the wrapper, `generate_jni_classes` should be used: It builds the JNI classes in `src/main/java/highs`,

-- It builds the JNI classes in `src/main/java/highs`,
+### Build the shared libraries

-- It automatically creates object files in `src/main/java/highs` and copies the shared libraries `libhighs.so` and `libhighswrap.so` in the base directory.
+The build the shared libraries required by the wrapper, `generate_shared_libraries` should be used: It automatically creates the required shared libraries, `libhighs.so` and `libhighswrap.so`, in the base directory.

 ## Use